BluDay/impart-app-windows/README.md

 ## Features

 * Uses .NET 8+ and C# 12
-* Separated and shared assembly for the app core
+* Uses a shared namespace for the app core
 * MVVM-based
 * Loosely coupled architecture